UMM-CSci-3403-Fall-2017/lab-0-git-shell-programming-intro-xaivteev/README.md

 ## Second script: Clean up a big directory

-Your goal here is to get the test in `~dolanp/pub/CSci3403/Lab0/big_clean_test.sh` to pass.
+Your goal here is to get the tests in `tests.bats` to pass.
 For this you should write a bash script named `big_clean.sh` that:

 -   Takes two arguments:
     - The first will be the name of a compressed `tar` archive (`.tgz` file) that contains the files you'll process.